AlecAivazis/survey/README.md

 ## Versioning

-This project tries to maintain semantic GitHub releases as closely as possible, and relies on [gopkg.in](http://labix.org/gopkg.in) to maintain those releases.
+This project tries to maintain semantic GitHub releases as closely as possible and relies on [gopkg.in](http://labix.org/gopkg.in) to maintain those releases.
 Importing version 1 of survey would look like:

 ```golang